mattjliu/NHL-Prospect-Classifier/README.md

 ## Further Reading

-A paper on this specific subject was written in 2017 by a sports analytics firm.
+A paper on this specific subject was written in 2017 by a hockey analytics firm.
 Their analysis combined both prospect performance statistics and scouting reports to predict a player's future AHL performance.
 The quality and quantity of scouting report data used was also substantially better.

 You can read the paper [here](https://pdfs.semanticscholar.org/2f0a/a4de57e251846b55de8792e5b5ef97264cfc.pdf).